dev-nazmulislam/javaScript-problem-solving/README.md

 ```

-**#15: Create a function that will return a Boolean specifying if a number is prime**
+**#15: Create a function that will return a Boolean specifying if a number is prime?**

 ```